SODALITE-EU/semantic-reasoner/README.md

  - Docker engine 19.03 or newer

 # REST APIs
-## Semantic Reasoner

-### Testing communication of reasoner with its dependent components
+## Testing communication of reasoner with its dependent components
 A sample scenario for checking that reasoner communicates successfully with knowledge base (graph-db) and the bug predictor (tosca-smell)
 Send a GET request with no parameter:
 ```